sanbir/p2p-lending-proxy/README.md

 5. Backend returns JSON to the User with (client address, client basis points, signature deadline, and the signature).

 6. Client-side JS code prepares all the necessary data for the Morpho deposit function.
-Since the deposited tokens will first go from the client to the client's P2pLendingProxy instance and then from the P2pLendingProxy instance into the Morpho protocol, both of these transfers are approved by the client via Permit2.
+The deposited tokens first go from the client to the client's P2pLendingProxy instance using a standard ERC20 `approve`/`transferFrom` flow, and the proxy forwards the received assets directly to the Morpho bundler.
 The client's P2pLendingProxy instance address is fetched from the P2pLendingProxyFactory contract's `predictP2pLendingProxyAddress` function:

 ```solidity
     /// @dev Computes the address of a P2pLendingProxy created by `_createP2pLendingProxy` function